La Digue

 La Digue is the third most populated island of the Seychelles, and fourth largest by land area, lying east of Praslin and west of Felicite Island.
-In size, it is the fourth-largest granitic island of Seychelles after Mahé, Praslin and Silhouette Island.
+In size, it is the fourth-largest granitic island of Seychelles after Mahé, Praslin, and Silhouette Island.
 It has a population of 2,800 people.
 Most of the inhabitants live in the west coast villages of La Passe (linked by ferry to Praslin and Mahé) and Anse Réunion.
 There is no airport on La Digue, so to get there from a foreign country, one must fly to Victoria and continue by ferry, usually via Praslin.
-It has an area of 10.08 km2, which makes it relatively easy to travel around by bike or on foot.
+It has an area of 10.08 km2, making it relatively easy to travel by bike or on foot.

-La Digue was named after a ship in the fleet of French explorer Marc-Joseph Marion du Fresne, who visited the Seychelles in 1768.
+La Digue was named after a ship in the fleet of French explorer Marc-Joseph Marion du Fresne, who visited Seychelles in 1768.

 History

 According to modern historians, La Digue was first sighted by the French navigator Lazare Picault in 1742, but it was not named until 1768.
-The first people settled on the island in 1789, when French colonists arrived with their African slaves.
+The first people settled on the island in 1789, when French colonists arrived with enslaved people from Africa.
 Most of them went back to France, but some people were left and some of today's inhabitants carry their names.
 Later, more French deportees arrived, followed by a large number of liberated slaves and Asian immigrants.
 In 1854, the first Catholic chapel was built on La Digue by Father Theophile.
 Most inhabitants of the island are of the Catholic faith.
 French colonists on La Digue manufactured coral lime, and they are believed to be responsible for the decline of the island's coral reefs.
 They also made copra out of coconuts, and they planted vanilla on their plantations.
 This tradition has been continued.

 Climate

-The Seychelles generally have warm temperatures throughout the year.
+Seychelles generally has warm temperatures throughout the year.
 They get frequent and sometimes heavy rainfall.
 On La Digue, rainfall can be very heavy, but it usually lasts for one hour or less.
 Daytime temperatures on La Digue normally range from 24 °C to 32 °C; nighttime temperatures are slightly colder.
-The months with the heaviest rainfall are October to March, with a monthly precipitation of 402.6 mm in January.
+The months with the heaviest rainfall are October to March, with monthly precipitation of 402.6 mm in January.
 The month with the least precipitation is July, with only 76.6 mm of rain.

 Culture

 The inhabitants of La Digue are called Diguois.
 The first inhabitants arrived in 1798, exiled from Île Bourbon (now named Réunion) for taking part in a political rebellion there.
-They were supposed to be sent to the East Indies, but bribed the captain to ship them to Seychelles instead where many had relatives.
+They were supposed to be sent to the East Indies but bribed the captain to ship them to Seychelles instead where many had relatives.
 The population of La Digue is mostly Catholic and the island's feast day on 15 August is a national holiday.